Training structure

 Faculty of Science

-The teaching of the Organic Synthesis Strategies and Tools module focuses on the development of strategies for the elaboration of molecules, whether or not derived from the natural environment, using the tools of organic chemistry.
+The teaching of the module on strategies and tools in organic synthesis focuses on deepening students' understanding of strategies for developing molecules, whether derived from the natural environment or not, using the tools of organic chemistry.

 Admission